sokim1616/sokim1616.github.io/_posts/2020-09-15-My-First-Career-as-a-COE-Day-1.md

 I'm looking forward to what I can contribute to **Codestates** and the students of **Codestates**.
 I will have to take notes of every idea that comes into my mind in order to do so! :)

+In the next post, I will write about some of the basic concepts of JavaScript!
+See you soon :)